kreatolinux/src/README.md

 There are a couple of build variables;

 * -d:branch: Repository branch that is gonna be used for the default repositories, is set to `stable` by default
 * -d:ver: Specify version manually.
-Is set to `v6.0` by default.
+Is set to the major version by default.

 # Projects